 “We’ll have the large Greek salad, two chicken gyros, one pork gyro, an order of fries, and some tzatziki.”

 We sat and enjoyed the Greek air.
 It was Saturday night and people were out and having fun.
 The night weather in September is beautiful and the Athenians take full advantage.
-Outdoor cafe patios are packed with all types of people.
-Tables full of young people next to tables full of people who could be their grandparents.
+Outdoor cafe patios are packed, tables of youths next to tables full of people who could be their grandparents.
 It’s a positive atmosphere.

 They brought out our food and we began to try to make our way through it.
 After a few minutes, Joe looked at me.